williamhunter/topy/INSTALL.md

 # Dependencies
-There always are...
-It shouldn't take more than a few minutes to download and install everything.
+It shouldn't take you more than a few minutes to download and install everything.

 ## All platforms
 Install Python 2.7.13 (32 or 64 bit) - make sure your 'bitness' is correct